Eastern Wu: Language, culture and economy

 The culture of Wu was most solidified under the reign of Sun Quan from 229 to 252.
 Migrations from the north and the needed settlement from the Shanyue barbarians made it possible for the increase in manpower, agriculture, and settling the lower most parts of Wu.
 Along with that, river transportation became a huge factor and flourished as the Jiangnan and Zhedong canals were finished with construction.
 After the Battle of Xiaoting and during the invasions of Wu by Wei in the 220s, Shu was able to reestablish their trade and relationships with Wu.
 Shu's cotton was a great influx for Wu, and the development of shipbuilding, salt, and metal industries was greatly increased.

 The fact of inflation and economic problems still were in existence since the Han dynasty.
 Sun Quan tried to start a currency of large coins manufactured by copper.
 He also tried to prohibit private minting.
 This policy was terminated in 246 due to ineffectiveness.
 (Note: The coinage policies of this period are described in CS 26, 794–795; Yang, "Economic history," 191–192.
 See also the article of Ho Tzu-ch'üan, "Manorial economy," summarised in Sun and DeFrancis, Chinese social history, at 140.
 On the large coins of Wu, and the attempt to enforce a monopoly of minting, see SGZ 47/Wu 2, 1140, 1142 and 1146 PC quoting Jiangbiao zhuan.)

 Eastern Wu was able to make close overseas trade with countries such as Vietnam and Cambodia.
 Wu also traded with India and the Middle East.

-The language of Eastern Wu was identified with Old Jiangdong (古江東方言), the speech of the Jiangdong area (Jiangxi, Zhejiang, Fujian, Southern Anhui, Jiangsu); this dialect, which was already different from northern speech, is described in Shishuo Xinyu 世说新语 by Liu Yiqing (刘义庆, 403-444), which narrates that Wang Dao learned the idiom after fleeing in Jiankang, today's Nanjing.
+The language of Eastern Wu was identified with Old Jiangdong (古江東方言), the speech of the Jiangdong area (Jiangxi, Zhejiang, Fujian, Southern Anhui, Jiangsu); this dialect, which was already different from northern speech, is described in Shishuo Xinyu by Liu Yiqing (刘义庆, 403-444), which narrates that Wang Dao learned the idiom after fleeing in Jiankang, today's Nanjing.

 In the end, proto-Wu emerged as the unified proto-language from which every contemporary Wu language is spoken.
 Wu dialects have striking similarities to Early Middle Chinese as described in the Qieyun phonological system.
 A reconstruction of proto-Wu was attempted by William Harvey Ballard in 1969.